-As a small business or a startup, you are always looking to improve your products and service while keeping the operating costs low.
-All companies nowadays use software to do and facilitate so many of their business processes, such as payroll, accounting, task management, project management, time management, etc.
+As a small business or a startup, you always want to improve your products and service while keeping the operating costs low.
+All companies nowadays use software to facilitate many of their business processes, such as payroll, accounting, task management, project management, time management, etc.

 These could be a lot of solutions, which could translate into you paying a lot of cash for them!

-In the olden days, you would hear the phrase “you get what you pay for,” and even though this is still true in most areas of life today, it’s not the same as it has been in the software department.
+In the olden days, you would hear the phrase “you get what you pay for,” Even though this is still true in most areas of life today, it’s not the same as it has been in the software department.

-All thanks to the global community of coders and engineers who are continually building and improving digital solutions and tools that can be used at no cost whatsoever.
+All thanks to the global community of coders and engineers who continually build and improve digital solutions and tools that can be used at no cost.

-Today, we are going to look at why this Open Source Software is good for business, and why you – as an entrepreneur, business owner, or manager – should embrace this technology and use it to improve and grow your business.
+Today, we will examine why this Open Source Software is good for business and why you – as an entrepreneur, business owner, or manager – should embrace this technology and use it to improve and grow your business.

 What is “Open Source Software”?